ossf/scorecard/docs/checks.md

 This check tries to determine if the project uses a dependency update tool.
 Not updating dependencies makes a project vulnerable to known flaws and prone to attacks.
 A low score is therefore considered `High` risk.
 The checks looks for [dependabot](https://dependabot.com/docs/config-file/) or [renovatebot](https://docs.renovatebot.com/configuration-options/).
 This check only looks if it is enabled and does not ensure that it is run and pull requests are merged.
-A project may meet this criterion yet have a failing scorecard report; there are many ways to implement this criterion and it's especially difficult for an automated tool (like scorecard) to detect them all.
+A project may meet this criterion yet have a failing scorecard report; there are many ways to implement this criterion, and it's challenging for an automated tool (like scorecard) to detect them all.

 **Remediation steps**
 - Signup for automatic dependency updates with dependabot or renovatebot and place the config file in the locations that are recommended by these tools.